DeanDodds/milestoneProject3/testing.md

 |:--:|
 | <b>Outline of the home page and a clear navigation bar at the top of the page</b>|

-2. As a first time visitor, i want to eaily navigate through the website to find the information i want.
+2. As a first time visitor, I want to eaily navigate through the website to find the information I want.
    * The website has a navigation bar at the top of every page allowing the user to easily navigate through the pages